 He holds a bachelor’s degree in electrical engineering from the University of Connecticut.

-Prada Silvy is the director of research and development at SWeNT, he is an expert in developing and scaling up catalysts used in the refining, petrochemical and carbon nanotube industries, a consultant at Petrobras Cenpes in gas-to-liquid technology, and an affiliate professor at the University of Oklahoma, Norman.
-He holds a BS degree in chemistry with a major in chemical engineering from Universidad Central de Venezuela (1981) and MSc (1984) and PhD degrees in catalysis and material science (1987) from the Université Catholique de Louvain.
-He has more than 20 years experience managing R&D projects and organizations, where 10 of them were spent developing and scaling processes for producing different types of carbon nanotubes and other nanomaterials.
+Prada Silvy is Vice President of Research and Development at SWeNT, he is an expert in developing and scaling up catalysts used in the refining, petrochemical and carbon nanotube industries, a consultant at Petrobras Cenpes in gas-to-liquid technology, and an affiliate professor at the University of Oklahoma, Norman.
+He holds a BS degree in chemistry with a major in chemical engineering from Universidad Central de Venezuela (1981) and MSc (1984) and PhD degrees in catalysis and material science (1987) from the Université Catholique de Louvain (Belgium).
+He has more than 25 years experience managing R&D projects and organizations, where 10 of them were spent developing and scaling processes for producing different types of carbon nanotubes and other nanomaterials.